SMART goals help make the goal setting process less subjective and ensure that all parties involved have the same expectations.

 Works With: HubSpot, Salesforce, Prosperworks

-Specific: We will increase our weekly shares on Twitter at least 20% by including an image in 100% of our social media posts.
-Our social media pros will be responsible for using our banner development tool to create a graphic to go with each new post, adding approximately 10-15 minutes to the time it will take to draft, develop, and post each one.
+Our social media pros will be responsible for using our design elements to create a graphic or image to go with each post, adding approximately 10-15 minutes to the time it will take to draft, develop, and post each one.

 Measurable: We will be able to show engagement changes immediately using social media analytics built into our social media automation or the analytics within our standalone solutions.

 Attainable: Experts are confident that adding more visual content to social media posts enhances engagement across all dimensions – including shares, comments, and likes.
 Committing to include visual content in all posts on a given platform should maximize their impact.

 Relevant: Shares are widely recognized as the best proxy metric for total social media reach.
 Reach exposes more people to our message and helps us achieve greater ROI.
 We can reasonably infer that the gains in ROI will offset the additional time required for production.

 Time-Bound: Although we’ll start to see results right away, we should see seven straight days of at least 20% gains in Twitter shares within 30 days of implementing this change.

 In one month, we will increase weekly Twitter shares by 20% by using a banner development tool to add a graphic to each social media post.